Mexico: SAT Increases Transfer Pricing Collection from Large Taxpayers by 367%

 June 11, 2025

-Mexico’s Tax Administration Service (SAT) has achieved a significant increase in tax revenue related to transfer pricing, demonstrating a more rigorous strategy in the auditing of large taxpayers.
+The SAT (Servicio de Administración Tributaria – Tax Administration Service) of Mexico has achieved a significant increase in tax Transfer Pricing collection, demonstrating a more rigorous strategy for auditing large taxpayers.

-Between 2019 and 2024, the SAT collected 106.178 billion pesos in transfer pricing, representing a 367% increase compared to the 28.966 billion obtained in the 2013–2018 period.
-This growth is attributed to the implementation of more efficient procedures and the strengthening of tax audits.
+Between 2019 and 2024, the SAT collected 106.178 million pesos in Transfer Pricing, which increased by 367% compared to the 28.966 million collected in the 2013-2018 period due to the implementation of more efficient procedures and the strengthening of tax audits.

-In the last year, transfer pricing audits led large taxpayers, especially in the automotive, mining, electronics, and telecommunications sectors, to correct their tax situation by more than 19 billion pesos.
+In the last year, Transfer Pricing audits led large taxpayers, particularly in the automotive, mining, electronics, and telecommunications sectors, to correct their tax situation by more than 19 billion pesos.
 These actions reflect the SAT’s commitment to ensuring compliance with tax obligations by companies with international operations.

-This increase in tax collection underscores the importance for multinational companies to review and strengthen their transfer pricing policies.
-It is essential to have adequate documentation and tax strategies aligned with current regulations to avoid significant penalties and tax adjustments.
+This increase in revenue collection underscores the importance for multinational companies to review and strengthen their Transfer Pricing policies.
+It is essential to have adequate documentation and tax strategies aligned with current regulations to avoid penalties and significant tax adjustments.

-Is TNMM prepared to face transfer pricing audits?
+Is your company prepared to face Transfer Pricing audits?
 At TPC Group, we offer specialized advice to ensure tax compliance and optimize your international operations.
-Contact us for a personalized consultation.
+Contact us for a customized consultation.

 Source: Gob.mx